Automation Hero picks up $14.5 million led by Atomico

 Automation Hero has now raised a total of $19 million.

 “We’re really excited with Atomico to bring on a great VC and good people,” said Groschupf.
 “I’ve raised capital before and I’ve worked with some of the more questionable VCs, as it turns out.
-We’re super excited we’ve found an investor that really bakes important things, like a diversity policy and a family leave policy, right into the company’s investment agreement.”
+We’re super-excited we’ve found an investor that really bakes important things, like a diversity policy and a family leave policy, right into the company’s investment agreement.”

 Though he didn’t confirm, it’s likely that Groschupf is referring to KPCB, which has run into its fair share of controversy over the past few years and was an investor in Groschupf’s previous startup, Datameer.